We know Montevideo

 Karen & Sergio

 Sergio is from the interior of Argentina.
 He is a psychologist and he runs a very cool foundation on inclusive development.
-He travels a lot for work especially to Brazil so he speaks pretty good Portuguese.

 We moved to Montevideo in 2000 after having lived in a bunch of countries.
 Directly before coming here we were in Washington DC.
 Ask us why we think Montevideo and DC have more in common than you (and most Uruguayans!) might expect.